Data protection solicitors

 Examples of our data protection team experience

-- Advising clients on the implications of the GDPR coming into force and helping them with data compliance by providing them with the necessary documentation and advising them on changes to their processes so they can remain compliant.
+- Advising clients on the implications of the EU GDPR coming into force and helping them with data compliance by providing them with the necessary documentation and advising them on changes to their processes so they can remain compliant.

 - Assisting clients on how data protection laws impact direct marketing efforts and helping clients structure their marketing to comply with data protection laws and The Privacy and Electronic Communications (EC Directive) Regulations 2003 as well as other legal issues.